A Level Results Day 2019

 If you're a student in Scotland, and you registered for MySQA, you will be emailed your results around 8am on the day they are published.
 You can also call your school or college to get your results.

 If you think you may have to enter Clearing, it's a good idea to look at your options before results day, even though you can't add a Clearing choice until 3pm.
 This will give you time to look at opportunities and whether there are any courses or universities you like the look of.

-Before you leave to collect your A level results from your school or college on Thursday 15th August 2019 (6th if you're in Scotland), we recommend you take a few things with you:
+Before you leave to collect your A level results from your school or college, we recommend you take a few things with you: